jcolag/entropy-arbitrage/2020-04-09-trek-conscience.md

 And then there's the sexism.
 Kirk isn't bothered by seducing a teenager to get close to her father, and if Kirk is a few years older than William Shatner (likely, since a fifteen-year-old midshipman sounds unlikely), that would make her half his age.
 Compounding this, McCoy knows nothing of Kirk's goals and yet still thinks it's an acceptable relationship.
 And even Lenore needs to spend a lot of time on the things she knows about men controlling their surging, throbbing power---seriously, Roddenberry later needed to fight for the characters forced into an interracial kiss (and took the ratings hit, when Southern NBC affiliates refused to air it), but *this* sailed through?
 It's like the writers watched [*Miri*]({% post_url 2020-03-05-trek-miri %}) and decided that weird "love triangle" wasn't creepy enough; we even see echoes of it in Rand's walk-on (only in the adaptation), where Lenore is convinced that the yeoman doesn't like her and that Kirk is so mechanical as to be blind to her love.

 (And worryingly, the Kirk/Lenore relationship isn't condemned by the production, as most instances of sexism have been up until now.
-We don't get the [Dutch angles](https://en.wikipedia.org/wiki/Dutch_angle) when Rand is sexually harassed.
+We don't get the {% wiki Dutch_angle|Dutch angles|en %} when Rand is sexually harassed.
 Nobody gets a stern lecture.
 Nobody pulls Kirk aside to ask if this is really how he wants to live his life.
 In the adaptation, Spock *guesses* Kirk's real motivations as non-threatening, but he also doesn't see a problem with manipulating a teenager who---if she hadn't been a serial killer---was about to be severely traumatized by her father's arrest and finding out that her "lover" was just using her.)

 To go with the sexism, we also have the racism, back, too (with more on the way, next week), as McCoy asserts that the Vulcans were conquered---without identifying the conquering force, making this exchange *extremely* uncomfortable---because they don't drink alcohol.
 That also goes with the mass eugenics project on Tarsus IV, which McCoy writes off as unremarkable and even Spock seems to think that the bad part is that the criteria were all in Kodos's head.